 Felix Trench (at EYT from 1999 to 2005)

-Felix studied at the Universities of Edinburgh and Warwick before moving to London where he trained on the Drama Studio London one year acting course and the Royal Court Young Writers' programme.
+Felix was one of the first 8 students at EYT.
+He studied at the Universities of Edinburgh and Warwick before training on the Drama Studio London one year acting course and the Royal Court Young Writers' programme.